UnTraDe/SocketNetwork/README.md

 SocketNetwork
 =============

-A simple library which wraps the WinSock 2 sockets to provide a simpler interface with them.
+A simple library which wraps the WinSock 2 sockets to provide a simpler object-oriented interface with them.

 Usage